 - Provide a photocopy of either a deposit slip or bank account header (with financial details covered) showing the BSB and account name and account number for the group or hall along with their application form

-Please note: halls run by Council Section 355 Committees are eligible, however Councils are not eligible apply.
+Please note: halls run by Council Section 355 Committees are eligible, however Councils are not eligible to apply.

 Halls are not eligible if they: